 Short-term residential treatment programs for adolescents usually focus on a single behavioral issue like substance addiction or mental health, like depression, eating disorders, or suicidal tendencies, typically 30-60 days.

 While there are many differences among programs, long-term therapeutic programs go beyond a single issue and aim to help the child develop new coping skills and confidence-building, resulting in personal growth.
-A reputable therapeutic program often offers strict discipline, compassionate care and psychological counseling, academics, and support groups and other behavioral therapies to address a variety of issues, including addiction, behavioral, and emotional problems.
+A reputable therapeutic program often offers strict discipline, compassionate care and psychological counseling, academics, support groups and other behavioral therapies to address a variety of issues, including addiction, behavioral, and emotional problems.

 It depends on your child’s specific needs.
 How long has she been exhibiting the behaviors?
 One month, two months, eighteen months?
 Short-term programs can sometimes be an option for intervention or stabilization for a child out of control.
 A short-term program usually lasts four to twelve weeks.